New toolkit helps Alzheimer's caregivers decode pain

 Summary

-This study tests a training program called PICT for family caregivers of people with Alzheimer's or related dementias.
-The program teaches caregivers how to notice pain signs and talk about them with doctors.
-About 440 caregivers will take part to see if the training improves pain recognition and communication.
+This study tests a training program called the Pain Identification and Communication Toolkit (PICT) for family caregivers of people with Alzheimer's disease or related dementias.
+The program teaches caregivers how to spot signs of pain and talk about it with doctors.
+Researchers will enroll 440 caregivers to see if the training improves pain recognition and communication.

 Disclaimer